pybamm-team/pybamm-eis/README.md

 # PyBaMM EIS
 PyBaMM EIS rapidly calculates the electrochemical impedance of any battery model defined using PyBaMM.

-This code was developed as part of the Oxford Mathematics Summer Project _"Efficient Linear Algebra Methods to Determine Li-ion Battery Behaviour"_.

-Student: Rishit Dhoot

-Supervisors: Prof Colin Please and Dr. Robert Timms

 ## 🔋 Using PyBaMM EIS
 The easiest way to use PyBaMM EIS is to compute the impedance of a model of your choice with the default parameters:
 ```python3